awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 ## Load LISTING from an Amazon EMR Cluster<a name="copy-command-examples-emr"></a>

 The following example loads the SALES table with tab\-delimited data from lzop\-compressed files in an Amazon EMR cluster\.
-COPY will load every file in the `myoutput/` folder that begins with `part-`\.
+COPY loads every file in the `myoutput/` folder that begins with `part-`\.

 ```
 copy sales